sillsdev/ArtOfReading/README.md

 ImageMagick can be used to convert you images to PNG.
 If your collection contains jpgeg photographs or very complicated color drawings that include shading and such, then this is not what you want.
 Please contact us.

-Get it at http://www.imagemagick.org/script/convert.php.
-Use the installer version, and verify that if you open a new CMD window, this command works:
+Get it at http://www.imagemagick.org/script/download.php.
+Get the first choice under "Windows Binary Release", and verify that if you open a new CMD window, this command works:

     convert --version

 ## PNGOut.exe

 PNGOut.exe is used to compress the daylights out of the png.
-Get it here: http://advsys.net/ken/utils.htm
+Get it here: http://advsys.net/ken/utils.htm.
+Verify that if you open a new CMD window, the following command shows you pngout help:

+    pngout

 ## InnoSetup

 InnoSetup will make your installer.
-Get it here: http://www.jrsoftware.org/isdl.php
+Get the unicode version here: http://www.jrsoftware.org/isdl.php

 # 2) See if you can create the Sample Collection